NoOrientationProgramming/ProcessingCore/README.md

 ## Advantages

-- **Reduced boilerplate code**.
-Just add lines of code, which are beneficial for the tasks
+- **Reduced boilerplate code** > Just add lines of code, which are beneficial for the tasks
-- **Relieved memory allocations**.
-Lifetime of requested memory very often matches the lifetime of the task itself, which is monitored.
+- **Relieved memory allocations** > Lifetime of requested memory very often matches the lifetime of the task itself, which is monitored.
 Therefore reducing the risk of memory leaks!
-- **Application level debugging**.
-Spend less time on searching for strange bugs due to the improved overview of the system.
+- **Application level debugging** > Spend less time on searching for strange bugs due to the improved overview of the system.
 Just focus on your tasks
-- **Increased productivity**.
-A long-term relaxed and still speedy coding experience for *everyone*
+- **Increased productivity** > A long-term relaxed and still speedy coding experience for *everyone*
-- **Quality control**.
-Your code can be characterized and rated instead of calling it "clean" or "dirty"
+- **Quality control** > Your code can be characterized and rated instead of calling it "clean" or "dirty"
-- **Simple and useful documentation**.
-The structure allows for the creation of a visual description of your project which can be understood by tech and non-tech people.
+- **Simple and useful documentation** > The structure allows for the creation of a visual description of your project which can be understood by tech and non-tech people.
-- **Increased maintainability**.
-You get an easy-to-read code at any time.
+- **Increased maintainability** > You get an easy-to-read code at any time.
 This remains true regardless of the size or complexity of the system.
 Use a set of simple instructions to reach the target architecture starting from the current state
-- **Big support range**.
-Starting from small to very complex systems
+- **Big support range** > Starting from small to very complex systems

 ## Requirements